 How do I?

-Why am I getting an "Unable to load database components" error on workstations?
+Resolving the "Unable to load database components" error on workstations.

 If you're getting this error, take the steps in this article.